bthicks/OMR-Grader/README.md

 # OMR Grader

 Grader for bubble sheet multiple choice tests using Optical Mark Recognition, Python, and OpenCV.
+Images should be 300 dpi for maximum accuracy.

 ## Getting Started